KiritchoukC/Articles/deploy-nuxt-on-firebase/article.md

-# How to host Nuxt on firebase
+# How to deploy Nuxt on firebase

-## Table of contents

-1. Introduction
-2. Setup firebase
-3. Project Structure
-4. Update Nuxt config
-5. SSR function
-6. Automate all the things
-7. Conclusion

 ## Introduction